wp-plugins/prosperent-suite/README.txt

 = Deactivate any other Prosperent Plugins before use =

+To view a demo of the Prosperent Suite, visit [Prosperent Demo](http://wordpress.prosperentdemo.com/)

 = Prosperent Product Search =

 This plugin will add a product search box to your wordpress site, which viewers can use to search for products.
 When they click a product through your site they will be redirected to the Merchant's site.